 This places the phenological mismatch studies on a continuum: at one end, aquatic studies focus generally on food web mechanisms, collect equivalent data on the consumer and resource but no per-capita fitness data and at the other end, terrestrial studies focus on life history theory from the lens of the consumer, collect individual-level data on the timing and fitness of the consumer, with much less information on the resource.
 The fundamental problem with these approaches is that researchers test only one piece of the much larger field of mechanisms that could underlie the Cushing curve.
 Though it is highly possible that both food web and life history theory together explain many of the consumer-resource systems studied, data limitations make it hard to assess both hypotheses at once.
 Consequently, most studies do not actually provide strong tests of the Cushing hypothesis, making it difficult to refute the hypothesis if no evidence is found.
 If they find their mechanisms explain little of the variation they observe, they rarely have the data to test alternative hypotheses.
 Without strong support for their hypothesis (i.e., high explained variation and clear underlying links), the mechanism underlying the hypothesis [again, may need to change hypothesis to curve] will be uncertain.

-This uncertainty can be caused by two reasons: (1) hypotheses that are not mutually exclusive (i.e. different mechanisms have the same predictions); or (2) you get different predictions when multiple mechanisms are considered.
+This uncertainty can be caused by two reasons: (1) hypotheses that are not mutually exclusive (i.e. different mechanisms have the same predictions); or (2) considering multiple mechanisms yields different predictions than considering only a single mechanism.
 For example, researchers have pointed out how a larger perspective on life history, such as including other sources of mortality beyond those related to resource access or alternative resource types (Samplonius et al. 2016), can lead to alternative predictions than the synchrony predicted by the Cushing curve (CITES, Singer & Parmesan, Johannsson & Jonzen).
 More generally, this is an issue that permeates ecology (REF).

 A consequence of not collecting per-capita fitness data on the resource is that our mechanistic understanding ends at the consumer level.
 This will make it difficult to make predictions of the broader consequences of climate change-driven phenological mismatches for the interaction.
 We will not be able to incorporate feedbacks between consumer and resource or determine the broader implications of phenological mismatches for the community.